Matteito/HR-Predictive-Analysis---Python-PBI/README.md

-# Python-and-Power-BI
-How to write Python scripts in Power BI
+# Customized HR predictive analysis and visualisation in Power BI